What is the first step to start freelancing?

 Look for High-Paying Freelance Writing Gig Opportunities with Local and Federal Government

 Yes, even Uncle Sam needs freelance writers!
 Government agencies often post freelance writing jobs for content creation, including blogs, public relations pieces, and technical writing.
-Keep an eye on local and federal job boards, as they frequently have opportunities for freelance writers to contribute to public projects.
+Keep an eye on local and federal job boards, as they frequently have opportunities for freelance writers to contribute to public projects and they’re great placed to look when curious about how to find freelance content writing jobs.
 You might need to become certified to apply for these contractor roles but once you’re in, you usually are certified for a few years.

 Research Brands That Sponsor Niche Conferences and Events